-Water quality was collected during dry and wet conditions to assess the potential impact from CSOs.
-Samples were conducted five times per month at seven locations.
-The dry-weather sample events were conducted weekly no earlier than 48 to 72 hours post rainfall event.
-Wetweather sampling occurred within 4 to 8 hours of the start of a precipitation event.
-During excessively wet months, three dry-weather samples were allowed to be taken 24 hours, at the earliest, after a rain event.
+Wet-weather sampling occurred within 4 to 8 hours of the start of a precipitation event.
 Sampling of the water body was performed from a boat using a GPS unit to ensure consistent sampling location.
 As requested by NYSDEC in the approval for the city's LTCP, SMARTCOVER-S units were installed at the four CSO locations to monitor flow.